 Federal Screw Works Stock Market Value

 Federal Screw's market value is the price at which a share of Federal Screw trades on a public exchange.
 It measures the collective expectations of Federal Screw Works investors about its performance.
-Federal Screw is selling at 9.00 as of the 26th of December 2025; that is 3.23 percent down since the beginning of the trading day.
-The stock's lowest day price was 9.0.
+Federal Screw is selling at 9.80 as of the 29th of January 2026; that is 3.16 percent up since the beginning of the trading day.
+The stock's lowest day price was 9.8.

 With this module, you can estimate the performance of a buy and hold strategy of Federal Screw Works and determine expected loss or profit from investing in Federal Screw over a given investment horizon.
 Check out Federal Screw Correlation, Federal Screw Volatility and Federal Screw Alpha and Beta module to complement your research on Federal Screw.